-1. A complex technology and data landscape
+1 A complex technology and data landscape

-New technologies are supporting a 'new data landscape'4, an environment consisting of novel and traditional streams of data generated through the interaction of citizens with information and communication technologies (ICTs) and machines that are seen to render many aspects of private vulnerable and marginalised which was funded by the UK's Department for International Development (DFID) (PO 40035949).
+New technologies are supporting a 'new data landscape'3, an environment consisting of novel and traditional streams of data generated through the interaction of citizens with information and communication technologies (ICTs) and machines that are seen to render many aspects of private and public life more accessible and understandable.
+What types of technologies, however, make these developments possible?
+What are we talking about when we are talking about new technologies?